DIAdvisor™-Personal mobile short-term blood glucose predictor and treatment advisor

 Marzia Cescon, Fredrik Ståhl, Rolf Johansson: "Subspace-Based Model Identification of Diabetic Blood Glucose Dynamics".
 In Proc.
 15th IFAC Symposium on System Identification, July 6 - 8, 2009, Saint-Malo, France, July 2009.

 Marzia Cescon, Fredrik Ståhl, Mona Landin-Olsson, Rolf Johansson: "Short-Term Diabetes Blood Glucose Prediction Based On Blood Glucose Measurements".
-In Advanced Technologies and Treatments for Diabetes 2009, Athens, February 2009.
+In 2nd Int.
+Conference on Advanced Technologies and Treatments for Diabetes 2009, Athens, Greece, February 2009.

-Fredrik Ståhl, Rolf Johansson: "Diabetes Mellitus Modeling and Short-Term Prediction Based on Blood Glucose Measurements".
-Mathematical Biosciences, 217, pp. 101-117, January 2009.
+Fredrik Ståhl, Rolf Johansson: "Diabetes mellitus modeling and short-term prediction based on blood glucose measurements.".
+Mathematical Bioscienses, 217, pp. 101–117, January 2009.

 Fredrik Ståhl, Rolf Johansson: "Short-Term Diabetes Blood Glucose Prediction Based On Blood Glucose Measurements".
 In 30th Annual International IEEE EMBS Conference Vancouver, British Columbia, Canada, August 20-24, August 2008.